bevry/projectz/README.md

 Each file can serve as the master meta data file, however you can also define a `projectz.cson` [CSON](https://github.com/bevry/cson) file that you can use if you'd like to have the benefit of comments, optional commas, multiline strings, etc for your primary meta data file.

-The supported fields are as so:
+The special fields are as so:

 ``` coffee
 {